-The Kimberly-Clark Foundation has established a scholarship program to assist employees’ children who plan to continue their education in college programs seeking a bachelor’s degree.
-Renewable scholarships are offered each year for full-time study at an accredited institution of the student’s choice.
+In 1993, the Kimberly-Clark Foundation established a scholarship program to assist employees by supporting the post-secondary education of their children.
+Renewable scholarships of up to $20,000 ($5,000 per year for up to four years) are offered each year for full-time study at an accredited institution of the student’s choice.

-This program is administered by Scholarship America®, the nation’s largest designer and manager of scholarship, tuition assistance and other education support programs for corporations, foundations, associations, and individuals.
-Awards are granted without regard to race, color, creed, religion, sexual orientation, gender, disability, or national origin.
+This program is administered by Scholarship America®, the nation’s largest designer and manager of scholarships and other education support programs for corporations, foundations, associations, and individuals.
+Eligibility for individual programs is determined at the sole discretion of the sponsor, and eligible applications are reviewed by Scholarship America’s evaluation team.

 Children of employees in position rated Grade 4 or above, are ineligible to apply to this program.
 (Children of employees in positions rated Grade 5 through 18 are eligible.)
 If both parents work for Kimberly-Clark, both must meet the Grade requirement.